 design, location and engineering of their ski lifts and routes.
 No peak is

-Beautiful glass lined gondolas and cable cars – the equivalent of trams, are
+Beautiful glass lined gondolas and cable cars are more the standard than the

-passenger chairs with cushy leather heated seats, truly the lap of luxury for skiers and
+chairs with cushy leather heated seats, truly the lap of luxury for skiers and

 snowboarders between ski runs.
-Austrian ticketing systems are mostly
+Austrian ticketing systems are electronic RD

-Skiing in Austria is a part of history.
-You ski along to a charming
+Skiing in Austria is part history, as you ski up to a charming hut on the slopes

-Austrian skiing is the modern part with the best lifts and terrain in the world.
+skiing with the best lifts and terrain in the world.
 Austrians love winter,

-skiing, and their après ski which is a big part of the ski
+skiing, ski racing, and their après ski - which is a big part of the ski

 tradition with music, beer, Schnapps, and dancing in your ski boots.
+Austria’s

 Hintertux and Stubaier Glacier.